CoaXioN-Games/coplay/README.md

-2. Open your mod's client .vpc file, and add the line `$Include "$SRCDIR\coplay\src\coplay.vpc"` to it somewhere at the top, if your mod is on Steam you'll probably want to append `COPLAY_USE_LOBBIES` to your preproccessor definitions.
+2. Open your mod's client .vpc file, and add the line `$Include "$SRCDIR\coplay\src\coplay.vpc"` to it somewhere at the top, if your mod has an appid on Steam you'll probably want to append `COPLAY_USE_LOBBIES` to your `$PreprocessorDefinitions`( Don't add this preprocessor if your mod does not have an appid, otherwise Coplay will be effectively nonfunctional ).

-3. Thats it!
-Rerun your VPC script and build!
+3. Rerun your VPC script and build.

+4. If you have linker issues when building on Linux delete the libSDL2.so found in your mod's `src/lib/public/linux32` folder and retry.

+5. Add the SDL2_net.dll and libSDL2_net.so (if your mod supports Linux) found in coplay/lib to you mod's /bin folder.

 # FAQ